Omicron cases on the rise in Butte-Silver Bow

-Cases are on the rise across the United States, including Montana, which is experiencing an upsurge.
+Cases have risen across the United States, including Montana, which is experiencing an upsurge.

 In Butte-Silver Bow, there were 63 new cases.